SolarHorizon/immut/docs/intro.md

   be what you want.
 To remedy this, you can opt out of using a draft with `Immut.original`.

-- Luau's `table` library does not respect metatables.
-If you want to use `table.insert` and `table.remove`, Immut comes with `Immut.insert` and `Immut.remove`, which are draft-safe alternatives that offer the same functionality.
+- Functions from Luau's built-in table library do not respect metatables.
+If you want to use them, Immut comes with `Immut.table` which offers some draft-safe replacements with the same functionality.